baldurk/renderdoc/CONTRIBUTING.md

 Configuration is available for cmake, [documented elsewhere](https://cmake.org/documentation/).
 You can override the compiler with environment variables `CC` and `CXX`, and there are some options you can toggle in the root CMakeLists files such as `cmake -DENABLE_GL=OFF`.

+### Mac

+Mac support is pretty early and while it will compile, it's not usable for debugging yet.
+Builds happen with cmake the same way as Linux.

 # Code of Conduct

 I want to ensure that anyone can contribute to RenderDoc with only the next bug to worry about.
 For that reason the project has adopted the [contributor covenent](CODE_OF_CONDUCT.md) as a code of conduct to be enforced for anyone taking part in RenderDoc development.
 If you have any queries in this regard you can get in touch with me [directly over email](mailto:baldurk@baldurk.org).